NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 To run WRF on the Hurricane Matthew data set, you need a copy of the geographic data representing the terrain in the area of the simulation.
-These commands download an archive file containing that data, uncompress the archive into a folder named "WPS_GEOG", and delete the archive file.
+These commands download an archive file containing that data, uncompress the archive into a folder named "WPS_GEOG" in your home directory, and delete the archive file.
 They take several minutes to complete::

     wget https://www2.mmm.ucar.edu/wrf/src/wps_files/geog_high_res_mandatory.tar.gz